aahepburn/Multi-Task-Propaganda-Detection/README.md

-# Project Outline
+# Read me before opening the notenooks

+The current preliminary results are based on:

+**- single-task-learning.ipynb**
+**- multi-task-learning.ipynb**

+Other notebooks:

+**- single-task-learning-final-zeroshot.ipynb** contains experiments on zero-shot learning using label embeddings.
+This is work in progress and is not included in the preliminary results.

+**-translation-GPT-4o.ipynb** contains the machine translation pipeline.

+**- domain-encoding.ipynb** contains some functions to infer the domain of each article.

-## "Towards Robust Propaganda Detection: Addressing Distribution Shifts via Multi-Task Learning"
+"Towards Robust Propaganda Detection: Addressing Distribution Shifts via Multi-Task Learning"

 ## Abstract: